 The advantages of IR panels

 Additionally, IR panels can be used in bathrooms while other infrared heaters cannot.
-They are just perfect as a bathroom mirror, keeping you warm with its sun-like rays while looking in the mirror.
+They are just perfect as a bathroom mirror, keeping you warm with their sun-like rays while looking in the mirror.

-If you want to know more about the benefits of infrared heaters and some potential issues, please read my article: Infrared heating pros and cons (personal experience).
+If you want to know more about the benefits of infrared heaters and some potential issues, I recommend reading my article: Infrared heating pros and cons (personal experience).